Amazingdiego5/pokemon-battle-arena/README.md

 An interactive Pokémon combat simulator built with Streamlit using real-time data from the PokeAPI.

+⚠️ **Recommended:** For the best visual experience, please use the app in **Dark Theme mode**.
+The UI styling, metallic battle button, glow effects, and overall design are optimized for Streamlit’s Dark Theme.

+You can enable it via:
+Menu (⋮) → Settings → Theme → Dark

+---

 This application allows users to:
 - Select two Pokémon (manual input or randomizer)
 - Apply type and class filters